datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

       c@fz-juelich.de:
          given_name: Willy
          last_name: Mann

+    additional_information:
+      "This is additional information that does not fit in other provided elements, but is important enough to be archived."

 The example above illustrates the purpose of the persons-element.
 It lists all persons that are referenced as author, contributor, corresponding authoer, or principal investigator.
 Detailed person information is listed under the email-addresses of the respective person.